 Other controllers offer better support for more specific kinds of gaming, so we took some of the most popular pads available today and ran them through their paces in games of various disciplines.
-After playing a variety of platformers, shooters, role-playing games and racing titles, we found that each controller demonstrated particular proficiencies, with two of our picks being standout examples of all-around excellence.
+After playing a variety of platformers, shooters, role-playing games and racing titles, we found some controllers that are great for specific genres, and others that are all-around excellent.
+Here are our top picks.